dustinscarberry/docker-base-symfony/README.md

 ### 8.0.x-extra

 Base box with nginx / php-fpm and migration scripts.
-Comes with basic PHP extensions as well as sqlsrv and oci8.
+Comes with basic PHP extensions as well as sqlsrv, pdo_sqlsrv, oci8 and ldap.

 ### 8.1.x